tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 - Put the following test code into the end of the `initMap()` function in **map.js**
 - We Are using the "features" data for Letchworth park, which is hard-coded onto **map.js** as test data
-- PS - Once you have confirmed everything works, "comment out" or delete the test code

 ```js
 // test